filecoin-project/filecoin-docs/content/en/basics/project-and-community/filecoin-faq/index.md

 If you have any information about any potential security problem or malicious construction, reach out to our team at [security@filecoin.org](mailto:security@filecoin.org).

-### How likely is it that the Filecoin protocol will switch to the NSE Proof-of-Replication construction later?
+### How likely is it that the Filecoin protocol will switch to the NSE  construction later?

 Native storage extension (NSE) is one of the best candidates for a proof upgrade, and teams are working on implementation.
 But there are other candidates too, which are promising as well.
 It may be that another algorithm ends up better than NSE -- we don't know yet.
-Proof upgrades will arrive after the mainnet launch and will coexist.
+Proof upgrades will arrive after the [mainnet](https://docs.filecoin.io/reference/general/glossary/#mainnet) launch and will coexist.

 AMD may be optimal hardware for SDR.
 You can [see this description](https://github.com/filecoin-project/lotus/blob/master/documentation/en/sealing-procs.md) for more information on why.